-Please use the jump links below to read our Nitinol facts.
+Please use the links below to read our Nitinol facts.

 Nitinol is a very abrasive material to machine due to its tough titanium oxide surface.
-Milling, turning, grinding are possible with excellent results but expect a lot of tool wear.
+Milling, turning, and grinding are possible with excellent results, but expect a lot of tool wear.
 Carbide tooling is highly recommended.
-During centerless grinding ensure adequate cooling lubricant is present.
-Nitinol can be EDM, water jet cut, and laser machined with excellent results.
+During centerless grinding, ensure adequate cooling lubricant is present.
+Nitinol can be electrical discharge machined (EDM), water-jet cut, and laser machined with excellent results.

 Mechanically polished surface—Nitinol wire and strip is abrasively polished to a shiny, bright surface prior to straightening.
 This surface looks very similar to stainless steel and is very popular for its cosmetic appeal.
-Nitinol wire and tubes are also centerless ground to a bright surface.
+A centerless grinding method is applied to Nitinol wire and tubes to achieve a bright surface.

-Coatings – Nitnol can be coated with polymers such as polyurethane and Teflon.
+Coatings—Nitinol can be coated with polymers such as polyurethane and Teflon.
 Polyurethane extruded over Nitinol is common for cell phone antennas.
 Teflon extrusion and spray coating of Nitinol is becoming more common today.
-The high cure temperatures of PTFE materials (>300C) can effect the superelastic properties of the Nitinol, so special care is required.
+The high cure temperatures of PTFE materials (>300ºC) can affect the superelastic properties of the Nitinol; special care is required.

 Joining to Nitinol

 Soldering—Nitinol’s tough oxide layer does not promote good solder wetting.
-An aggressive flux (Indium Corp. #2 flux) is required to remove the oxide, then a standard Sn-Ag solder can be used to attain good results.
+An aggressive flux (Indium Corp flux #2) is required to remove the oxide; then a standard Sn-Ag solder can be used to attain good results.

-Welding—Welding Nitinol to itself is usually very effective if the weld is protected by an inert atmosphere and the heat effected zone is minimized.
+Welding—Welding Nitinol to itself is usually very effective if the weld is protected by an inert atmosphere and the heat-affected zone is minimized.
 Laser, TIG, and resistance welding are all processes that have been successful.
 Nitinol welded to dissimilar metals, such as stainless steel, does not give acceptable results since the outcome is a brittle intermetallic interface which cannot be stress relieved.

-Other techniques—Nitinol can be bonded to other materials using medical grade epoxies and adhesives.
+Other techniques—Nitinol can be bonded to other materials using medical-grade epoxies and adhesives.
 Mechanical techniques such as crimping and swaging are possible.
-Another mechnical technique is to use Nitinol’s shape memory or superelastic properties to join materials.
-A Nitinol tube connector can be expanded either mechanically or by cooling it to martensite than deforming it, inserted over another element, than allowing the connector to return to austenite and clamp down on the element.
+Another mechanical technique is to use Nitinol’s shape memory or superelastic properties to join materials.
+A Nitinol tube connector can be expanded either mechanically or by cooling it to martensite and deforming it.
+The Nitinol connector is then inserted over another element and allowed to return to austenite, causing it to clamp down on the element.

-Hysteresis is the temperature difference between a material’s phase transformation upon heating or cooling.
-This spread is typically around 20-30C for Nitinol superelastic alloys used in medical applications.
-Various heat treatments can shift the hysteresis higher, lower, or widen it.
+Hysteresis is the temperature difference between a material’s phase transformations upon heating and cooling.
+This spread is typically around 20º-30ºC for Nitinol superelastic alloys used in medical applications.
+Various heat treatments can shift the hysteresis higher or lower, or widen it.
 A typical Nitinol hysteresis curve is shown below.

-DSC.
-Differential Scanning Calorimeter measures the phase transformation temperatures in Nitinol by detecting the changes in heat flow in the material.
+DSC—Differential Scanning Calorimetry measures the phase transformation temperatures in Nitinol by detecting the changes in heat flow in the material.
 DSC results are used to quantify the base alloy transformation properties.

-Active Af Measurement.
-It is important to understand the phase transformation temperatures for the component in its application.
-Measurement techniques such as Bend – Free Recovery (BFR) or Tube Crush are similar in their approach.
-A sample of the finished component (wire, tube, stent, etc.) is cooled below Mf, deformed a defined strain amount, and then heated up until it returns to it’s original shape.
-As the material warms a LVDT records the change in strain with temperature and a plot is created.
+Active Af measurement—It is important to understand the phase transformation temperatures for the component in its application.
+Measurement techniques such as Bend and Free Recovery (BFR) or Tube Crush are similar in their approach.
+A sample of the finished component (wire, tube, stent, etc.) is cooled below Mf, deformed to a defined strain amount, and then heated up until it returns to its original shape.
+As the material warms, a LVDT records the change in strain with temperature, and a plot is created.

-The unique combination of shape memory and superelasticity properties, coupled with its biocompatibility response has made Nitinol an excellent material for medical and dental applications.
+The unique combination of shape memory and superelasticity properties, coupled with its biocompatibility response, has made Nitinol an excellent material for medical and dental applications.
 Products such as orthodontic arch wire, filters, stents, and bone anchors are all prime Nitinol applications.
 Data from in vivo and in vitro laboratory tests support the excellent biocompatibility and corrosion properties of this material.
 This performance is attributed to Nitinol’s passive titanium oxide layer, which protects the base material from corrosion and nickel release.
-In fact, many researchers report that Nitinol is more corrosion resistant than stainless steel.
-Surface preparation is critical to good biocompatibility and corrosion performance and the finished device maker must ensure that his device meets the required standards.
+In fact, many researchers report that Nitinol is more corrosion-resistant than stainless steel.
+Surface preparation is critical to good biocompatibility and corrosion performance, and the finished device maker must ensure that the device meets the required standards.

-Nitinol is stable against permanent temperature-induced metallurgical changes as long as the exposure temperature is less than the annealing or ageing temperatures.
-For the SE508 alloy, the ageing temperature range is 200C to 500C.
+Nitinol is stable against permanent temperature-induced metallurgical changes as long as the exposure temperature is less than the annealing or aging temperatures.
+For the SE508 alloy, the aging temperature range is 200ºC-500ºC.
 Nitinol products have infinite shelf life under normal conditions.
 There are no indications that Nitinol is affected by humidity changes.
-In general, metallic materials are not humidity sensitive.
+In general, metallic materials are not humidity-sensitive.